GundhamErc/gundham/content/team/shulamit/index.md

 ---
-title: Alberto Maspero
+title: Shulamit Terracina
-subtitle: Principal investigator
+subtitle: Postdoc
 summary: |2-
-  Alberto is the PI of the project.
-He is associate   Professor at SISSA since 2022.
-Previously, he has been assistant Professor at SISSA.
-He got a PhD in Mathematics  in 2014, in cotutelle between the University of Zurich and University of Milan.
-  He is a mathematician who works on Partial Differential Equations (PDEs) and infinite dimensional Hamiltonian systems.
+  Shulamit is the first postdoc to join GUnDHam!
+She will very soon complete her PhD at University of Milan.
+Her expertise is in the construction of quasi-periodic solutions for quasi-linear PDEs from fluids via KAM methods.
 tags:
-  - alberto
+  - shulamit
-date: '2016-04-27T00:00:00Z'
+date: '2024-10-14T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: 'https://people.sissa.it/~amaspero/'